 RAID systems are typically used in conjunction with read-write intensive applications to achieve better performance in light of the frequency of I/O operations that are an inherent function of these types of applications.
 The RAID array used in conjunction with SQL needs to be carefully considered.

 - RAID Level 0 is known as disk striping.
-It uses a disk file system known as a stripe set.
+RAID 0 uses a disk file system known as a stripe set.
 The data is divided into blocks and spread among all the disks in an array.
 Operations are also spread across disks, improving performance, since many operations can be performed both independently and at the same time.

-Which RAID Level to Use?
+Which RAID Level to Use With SQL Server?

 But which level or approach is most suitable for your SQL environment?
 Suprotim Agarwal explains: